cfarkas/SARS-CoV-2_illumina_analysis/README.md

 # align all.fasta file in the online mafft server: https://mafft.cbrc.jp/alignment/server/large.html or do:
 mafft --thread 16 --reorder all.fasta > all.tree # 64 GB RAM needed, decrease number of threads to use less RAM

-# Building tree with all.tree output with fasttree
+# Building tree with all.tree output by using fasttree (parallel version)
 FastTreeMP -nt all.tree > Fasttree.tree

+# Building tree with all.tree output by using fasttree (non-parallel version)
+fasttree -nt all.tree > Fasttree_probe

 # Phylogenetic tree can be plotted by using the iTOL server: https://itol.embl.de/upload.cgi or FigTree: https://github.com/rambaut/figtree/
 ```